ncheboi/xvm/readme.md

 # xvm
-The X Version Manager: where X is whatever you need.
+The X Version Manager: solve for X.

 ## Disclaimer